Have questions? We're here.

 Right Whale Bay

 Right Whale Bay is a bay 1.5 miles (2.4 km) wide, entered between Craigie Point and Nameless Point along the north coast of South Georgia.
 The name dates back to at least 1922, when South Georgia was still a center for commercial whaling.
-Today hope to encounter a small colony of king penguins, along with giant petrels, gulls and breeding elephant seals on the black ashen beach.
+Today, you hope to encounter a small colony of King Penguins, along with Giant Petrels, gulls, and breeding fur seals on the black ashen beach.

 Day 8-12: South Georgia

-The exact itinerary for South Georgia depends on local land and sea conditions, but the following destinations are among the possible options to explore:
+The exact itinerary depends on local land and sea conditions but the following destinations are among those that you would like to explore:

 Salisbury Plain